Recent incidents involving AI algorithms have hit the headlines, leading many to question their worth.

 To this end, vendors supplying pre-trained models should provide facilities for the customer to collect new training data and retain an off–the–shelf model.

-In conclusion, the route to getting AI into production is built on being able to explain it, including:
+To conclude our three pillars of AI, the route to getting AI into production is built on being able to explain it, including:

 - The decisions baked-into the model, including why certain data was selected or omitted